Cherry Bar Recipe

 - Cooking Spray

-- In a separate bowl, whisk together flour and salt.
+In a separate bowl, whisk or sift together flour and salt.
 Slowly add dry mixture to wet mixture until just combined, do not over mix.

-- Cut into 16 equal squares and serve.
-Enjoy your Cherry Cobbler Squares!
+Cut into 16 equal squares and serve.
+Enjoy your Cherry Bars!

 If you tried this recipe, come back and let us know how they were!